conan-io/docs/reference/commands/development/build.rst

 The recipe will be built in the local directory specified by --build-folder, reading the sources from --source-folder.
-If you are using a build helper, like CMake(), the --package-folder will be configured as destination folder for the install step.
+If you are using a build helper, like CMake(), the --package-folder will be configured as the destination folder for the install step.

 .. code-block:: text